First a little pseudo scientific babble to sort the goats out from the sheep.

-Now take this infinitesimally small yet immaterial something and start doubling.
-From one point to two points, to four, exponentially incrementing the number of points towards a line of infinitesimally short length.
-This would represent stage two, as represented by Book 2 of this Work, the emergence of conditions equating to the possibility of the first of the three spatial dimensions.
-A point conceived as delineating and expanding into a line or vector of no length.
+Now take this infinitesimally small yet immaterial something and again start doubling.
+From one point to two points, to four, exponentially incrementing the number of points towards a line of infinitesimally short extension or length.
+This would represent stage two, as represented by ‘1 Book 2’ of this Work, the emergence of the first of the three spatial dimensions.
+A point delineating and expanding into a line or vector of no length or direction.

-Books 3 & 4 expand on this theme, the vector of no length incrementing until it becomes a plane of no width, the plane incremented until it materializes as an infinitely small embryonic space or solid.
-Book 5 completes the experiment with the materialization of this imagined dimensionless point in three-dimensional space on the cusp of elevation into the fourth, time reduced to the duration of a timeless instant.
-A timeless moment where the dimensionless point has acquired a potential for existence in space and time.
+Books ‘2 to 3’ & ‘3 to 4’ expand on this theme, the vector of no length incrementing until it becomes a plane of no width, the plane incremented until it materializes as an infinitely small embryonic space or solid.
+‘4 Book 5’ completes the experiment with the materialization of this imagined dimensionless point in three-dimensional space.
+A dimensionless point about to enter the fourth dimension, a threshold where the first dimension of time has been reduced to the duration of a timeless instant.

-To provide a framework for visualizing this process of dimensional iteration I’ve been forced to adopt certain conventions.
-These derive from and are perhaps intrinsic to the obvious restriction of needing to convey this within the confines of a flat two-dimensional surface.
+To attempting to visualise the evolving geometry of dimensional increase I’ve been forced to adopt representational conventions.
+These derive from and are perhaps intrinsic to the obvious restriction of working on a flat two-dimensional surface.
 A constraint further compounded by the impossibility of portraying a length of no thickness let alone a point of zero dimensions.
-So humour me if you will as I try to explain how I attempt to circumvent this problem.

-Imagine a line, divide it in two, divide it again into four and then think of this as your x axis, Repeat again for the y axis and you should now how a grid that divides a square into sixteen equal portions as follows:
+Imagine a line, divide it in two, divide it again into four and then think of this as your x axis, Repeat again for the y axis and you should now how a grid that divides a square into sixteen equal portions.

 If the two axes are scaled from 0 to 4 it is then possible to identify 25 points of intersection with values ranging from 00 to 44, where the first and second digits correspond to positions along the x and y axes respectively.

-These are strictly speaking non-dimensional but in the spirit of this work let us assume they possess the attributes of existance in three-dimensional space – my first convention.
+These are strictly speaking non-dimensional co-ordinates but in the spirit of this work let’s assume they possess the attributes of existance in three-dimensional space – my first convention.

-…. and since the work as a whole concerns the emergence of a dimensionless point in three-dimensions, let’s reveal the work in full, all 125 verses – 5 per chapter, 5 chapters per book, 5 books in all – through a value range of 000 to 444, each defined according to its position with respect to x, y and z axes.
+…. and since the work as a whole concerns the emergence of a dimensionless point in three-dimensions, let’s reveal the work in full, all 125 verses – 5 per chapter, 5 chapters per book, 5 books in all – through co-ordinates 000 to 444, each verse defined according to its position with respect to the x, y and z axes.
 An unimaginable location finally endowed with the attributes of spatial presence, the map if not the territory.